 Find your RFM.
 Start sorting your customers from best to worst and build those segments into your marketing activities!

 Don’t forget, data is power, and we want to give ecommerce data powers back to the people.
-Join us and start growing with your data today.
+Check out our Shopify analytics app Segments and start growing with your data today!